Backyard-Studios/Snowbite/Roadmap.md

 ### Asset System

 An asset system that can load assets from a package file and keep track of the memory usage of each asset.
 The user should be able to create custom asset types through the scripting system.
+The asset system also handles the import and serialization of assets.
+Custom importers and serializers can be created through the scripting system.

 ### Deferred Rendering